 Responsiveness & Performance

 Nowadays with the rise in modern technology, most plugins are made with a responsive design.
 It tests it on all sorts of platforms to ensure its performance benchmark in all platforms.
 So Gutenberg, in this case, is no different.
-It has tested its performance and responsiveness over various devices and made the design setting adjustment based on that.
+It has tested its performance and responsiveness over various devices and adjusted the design setting based on that.

 Due to being a lightweight tool, Gutenberg didn’t show any sort of slowness or performance lag so far.
-But since more people are using mobile devices to access websites hence there it became a challenge to maintain similar responsiveness.
-And since the current design is very simple and basic therefore, it lacks responsive design options in some parts.
+But since more people are using mobile devices to access websites hence there, it became a challenge to maintain similar responsiveness.
+And since the current design is very simple and basic, therefore, it lacks responsive design options in some parts.

 The WooCommerce plugin was enabled and the shop was set up with the same products on all the sites.
 Even though the request on the WooCommerce site was similar between the two but the page loading time was faster for Gutenberg compare to all the page builders.
 And this could very well vary on different plugins like a multi-vendor marketplace on top of this single-vendor WooCommerce site.